learn-co-curriculum/dsc-linalg-regression-codealong/README.md

-# Regression Analysis using Linear Algebra and Numpy - code along
+# Regression Analysis using Linear Algebra and Numpy - Code Along

 ## Introduction